 the_tool | flamegraph_preprocessor_for_the_tool | filters | flamegraph > result.svg

 stack program (called

-eu-stack on Debian) which seems to be much faster than GDB for using as a Poor man's Profiler in a shell script.
+eu-stack on Debian) which seems to be much faster than GDB for using as a poor person's Profiler in a shell script.
 I wrote a script in order to feed its output to FlameGraph.

 perf is a very powerful tool for Linux to do performance analysis of programs.
-For example, here's how we can generate a on-CPU FlameGraph of an application using perf:
+For example, here is how we can generate an on-CPU FlameGraph of an application using perf:

 # Use perf to do a time based sampling of an application (on-CPU): perf record -F99 --call-graph dwarf myapp # Turn the data into a cute SVG: perf script | stackcollapse-perf.pl | flamegraph.pl > myapp.svg

-This samples the on-CPU time, excluding time when the process in not scheduled (idle, waiting on a semaphore…) which may not be what you want.
+This samples the on-CPU time, excluding time when the process in not scheduled (idle, waiting on a semaphore, etc.) which may not be what you want.
 It is possible to sample off-CPU time as well with perf.

 The simple and fast solution1 is to use the frame pointer to unwind the stack frames (